 Everyone wants to learn more about who they are, where they came from, and who came before them.
 DNA test services allow you to answer these questions and more about yourself.
 Today, it is possible to find long lost relatives, discover your ethnic ancestry, and even pinpoint the region your ancestors came from using at-home ancestry DNA testing kits such as CRI genetics.
 To date, more than 18 million Americans have bought these kits.
 The popularity and efficacy of these kits is in no doubt.
 But are they made equal?
 Here are some DNA ancestry test 2019 reviews of the most popular service providers.

 23andMe is one of the most popular names in the DNA testing industry.
 It has more than five million users and provides five ancestry reports and optional relative matching.
-The service is simple and easy to understand.
+The service is user-friendly and easy to understand.
 You get a variety of information from a single DNA sample and a health screening upgrade approved by the FDA.
 It’s a great option if:

 - You’re looking for your relatives

 - Want to learn about your family tree and ancestry

 - Want to get a complete picture of your health profile